 MP for Birmingham Edgbaston

-Preet Kaur Gill is Labour (Co-op) MP for Birmingham Edgbaston, first elected in 2017.
-She currently sits on the Cyber Security and Resilience (Network and Information Systems) Bill committee (since January 2026) and has previously served on the Home Affairs Committee, along with shadow minister roles covering International Development and Primary Care and Public Health.
+Preet Kaur Gill is a Labour (Co-op) MP for Birmingham Edgbaston, first elected in 2017.
+She is the Parliamentary Under-Secretary for Health and Social Care (since May 2026) and sits on the Cyber Security and Resilience (Network and Information Systems) Bill committee.
+Her background includes time as a shadow minister in international development and health policy and prior service on the Home Affairs Committee.

-Has seven declared financial interests, including six miscellaneous entries and one gifts/benefits/hospitality entry from UK sources.
+She has seven declared financial interests in total, including six miscellaneous entries and one gift/benefit/hospitality from UK sources.

 Generated 21 February 2026